Polls closed! The signature All-Star Game food will be ...

 "Our fans are coming in with a different level of expectation with all the great chefs in Philadelphia and all around the country," Grab said.
 "It's an experience, it's not just a game you come and watch.
 It's an all-day event you bring your friends and family to.
 No knock to the hot dog, but not everything's about hot dogs and nachos.
 We want to bring a bit of elevation to these dishes."

-Here are descriptions of the two final ASG dishes below, with notes from Grab as he was making them.
+Here's a description of the winning dish below, with notes from Grab as he was making it.

 Betsy’s Banana Ice Cream Sundae